18 Stationery Business Success Stories

 As of February 2020, I’m currently averaging $3,000 a month.
 I know this number could (and will) be better but for now, I’m really content with this!

-Gonzalo Mestre (from Madrid, Community of Madrid, Spain) started Sheedo Paper almost 5 years ago.
+Gonzalo Mestre (from Madrid, Community of Madrid, Spain) started Sheedo Paper over 5 years ago.

 My name is Gonzalo and with my partner Gala, we run a business called Sheedo.